8 Results-Driven Reasons Employee Engagement is Important

 You probably wouldn’t.

 The same principle goes for employees’ relationships with their employers.
-Nearly $11 billion is lost due to annual employee turnover.
+In fact, according to a Dale Carnegie Training study, the Bureau of National Affairs reported that $11 billion is lost annually due to employee turnover.

 But, if the members of your team are engaged and feel appreciated, they will be less inclined to look for other employment opportunities.
 Fostering a culture of employee engagement can be the key to reducing turnover rates and boosting employee retention.